yandextaxitech/binaryprefs/README.md

 ## Binary Preferences

-Rapidly fast re-implementation of SharedPreferences which stores each preference in files separately, performs disk IO via NIO with memory mapped byte buffers and works IPC (between processes).
+Rapidly fast and lightweight re-implementation of SharedPreferences which stores each preference in files separately, performs disk operations via NIO with memory mapped byte buffers and works IPC (between processes).
 Written from scratch.

 ## Api finalization status